There are now 3 possible online modes for units:

 - This unit explores the structure and trading practices of financial markets.
 It examines the roles of market participants, price discovery processes and the impact of regulation and transactions costs.
 The unit provides an opportunity for students to gain practical experience in the trading of financial assets.

 - Students are able to (1) describe the structure of different markets and how securities and currencies are traded; (2) explain how market structure, trading efficiency and asset pricing relate; (3) outline what motivates market participants to trade; (3) identify and measure trading costs; (4) form trading strategies to minimise trading costs and maximising profit under different market structures; (5) explain how market structure, trading efficiency and asset pricing relate; (6) recognise financial market anomalies and regularities, along with their causes; and (7) explain the role of regulations and ethics in trading.

-- Typically this unit is assessed in the following ways: (1) assignment; (2) participation; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) assignment; (2) participation; and (3) examinations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)